software-assignments-spring2021/project-setup-team-gualaceo-toolset/CONTRIBUTING.md

 - Please note that this will be the Zoom ID for our meetings: 202 317 5679.

 - We will meet for the Daily Scrum on Tuesdays, Thursdays, and Saturdays at 11AM EST.

-### Project Setup

-- Regarding our technologies, we will be using VS Code along with the extension Live Share to collaborate on this project.

-- This information will be provided in the [README.md](./README.md)